MahbubHS/MahbubHS/README.md

 - 🔍 Exploring **AI tools** & automation scripts to make life easier
 - 💡 Building side projects to stay sharp & share knowledge

 > 💬 “Code like nobody’s watching.
-Push like everyone is.”
-Saad, probably while fixing a bug at 3AM 🫠
+Push like everyone is.”<br>Saad, probably while fixing a bug at 3AM 🫠

 ## ✍️ I Speak Through Code (and soon, Blogs)
 Right now, I’m focused on coding, building, and experimenting 🧪